phalcon/blog/_posts/2017-03-03-building-the-new-phalcon-website-middleware-part-3.md

 }
 ```

 Returning `false` stops the execution of the application.
-As we can see above, since the `beforeNotFound` event has been triggerred, we need to first pick up the `$language` from the registry, set up the 404 route and then redirect the caller to the relevant handler/action.
+As we can see above, since the `beforeNotFound` event has been triggered, we need to first pick up the `$language` from the registry, set up the 404 route and then redirect the caller to the relevant handler/action.

 #### `EnvironmentMiddleware`
 This middleware has been attached to the `before` event, so it will be executed before a handler starts processing